OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 Based on the analysis, I recommend the following actions:

-- Consider further rewarding your champions as they could very well become early adopters for new products and assist with the promotion of the retailer's brand.
+- Consider further rewarding the champions as they could very well become early adopters for new products and assist with the promotion of the retailer's brand as well.
-- Offer membership/loyalty  programs to the **Potential Loyalists** in an attempt to upgrade them to the **Champions** segment
+- Offer membership/loyalty  programs to the **Potential Loyalists** in an attempt to upgrade them to the **Champions** segment.
-- Reconnect with your **At Risk Customers** via personalised reactivation communications which include coupons and/or other incentives.
+- Put in more effort to reconnect with your **At Risk Customers** via personalised reactivation communications which include coupons and/or other incentives.

 ### Limitations:

-The following records needed to be removed from the RFM analysis in order to protect the integrity of the actual data and to ensure the accuracy of my conclusions:
+The following records needed to be removed from the RFM analysis in order to protect the integrity of the actual while ensuring the accuracy of my conclusions:

 - Cancelled invoices
 - Missing/Corrupted customerIDs